aharvard/my-site/src/posts/2019-01-15-doc-experiment-practice.md

   - hello world
 ---

-## Hello, world! 👋
+Hello, world! 👋

-Welcome to my blog, I'm glad you're here!
+Welcome to my website, I'm glad you're here!

 I primarily use it as a tool to document the things I learn and communicate the ideas that I have.
 It's a great excuse to experiment with web design/development and practice communicating through writing.

-I built this site with 11ty and host it on Netlify.

 See you around!